 - (a) Plagiarism does not necessarily involve deliberate cheating.
 Very often it can occur as a result of sloppy research methodology where a student uses someone else's ideas without properly identifying the author of these ideas.
 It can also arise where a student directly quotes the words of an original author but does not make it clear that the author is being directly quoted.
-In other words, it is very important that your research methodology including your referencing style, is precise and effective. - (b) Plagiarism can arise not merely when a student uses the work of an established author but also, for example, when [s]he has been working as part of a project or in collaboration with his or her supervisor or a fellow student, includes the results of that study in his or her thesis but does not identify the part of the study for which [s]he is responsible or the fact that it represented a joint collaboration. - (c) Plagiarism can arise where a student submits work for a degree having already submitted the same work or any part thereof for an award in any academic institution.
-On the other hand, it is not plagiarism for a student to include, as part of his or her thesis, work that has previously been published. - (d) Plagiarism can also occur where students avail of any kind of professional copyediting or proof-reading service for their work.
+In other words, it is very important that your research methodology including your referencing style, is precise and effective. - (b) Plagiarism can arise not merely when a student uses the work of an established author but also, for example, when they havea been working as part of a project or in collaboration with they have supervisor or a fellow student, includes the results of that study intheir thesis but does not identify the part of the study for which they are responsible or the fact that it represented a ioint collaboration. - (c) Plagiarism can arise where a student submits work for a degree having already submitted the same work or any part thereof for an award in any academic institution.
+On the other hand, it is not plagiarism for a student to include, as part of their thesis, work that has previously been published. - (d) Plagiarism can also occur where students avail of any kind of professional copyediting or proof-reading service for their work, or when they avail of GenAI tools and submit the work as their own.